sumup-oss/circuit-ui/MIGRATION.md

 Refer to [the Modal stories](https://circuit.sumup.com/?path=/story/components-modal--base) for usage examples.

-> ⚠️ You might notice iOS UI obscuring the bottom part of modals on mobile viewports.
-Your application needs to ensure its content stays within iOS safe areas using [CSS `env`](<https://developer.mozilla.org/en-US/docs/Web/CSS/env()>).
+> ⚠️ You might notice browser UI obscuring parts of your application on mobile viewports.
+Your application needs to ensure its content stays within CSS safe areas using [CSS `env`](<https://developer.mozilla.org/en-US/docs/Web/CSS/env()>).
 See [Getting started](https://circuit.sumup.com/?path=/docs/introduction-getting-started--page) for help with configuring the viewport.

 #### Popover